Ovechkin scores twice, red-hot Capitals shut out Devils 4-0 - WTMJ

 WASHINGTON (AP) — Alex Ovechkin scored twice, Ilya Samsonov made 24 saves and the Washington Capitals rode their best players to a 4-0 victory Friday night and two-game sweep of the New Jersey Devils.

 Ovechkin has scored 10 times in his past 10 games and has a team-best 17 goals this season.
-He’s eight shy of Marcel Dionne for fifth on the NHL’s career goal list after scoring his 722nd and 723rd.
+He’s eight shy of Marcel Dionne for fifth on the NHL’s career goal list after scoring his 722nd and 723rd and is tied for sixth in the league after putting up just seven in his first 19 games.

+“I think he took it to heart when everyone was saying he had a bad start,” said Conor Sheary, who had a goal and an assist.
+“He’s probably the hottest guy in the league now, but it seems like every shot he takes is dangerous.
+It’s just amazing how many opportunities he’s able to get and how many goals he’s able to score.”

 Nicklas Backstrom scored his 13th goal of the season, while Evgeny Kuznetsov and Tom Wilson each had two assists.
-Conor Sheary had a goal and an assist, and Samsonov improved to 7-1-1 with his first shutout since Jan.
+Samsonov had to make a big stop 30 seconds in but wasn’t tested much after that, improving to 7-1-1 with his first shutout since Jan.
 13, 2020.

+“Not too much work,” Samsonov said.
+“Just (standing) back watching the game.
+Thank you, team.”

 With Ovechkin rolling, the Capitals have won nine of their past 10 games and are back atop the East Division.
 They’re tied at 48 points with former coach Barry Trotz’s New York Islanders but hold the tiebreaker having played one fewer game.